Situated north of Hurghada, on the north coast of Shadwan Island (the largest island in the Red Sea), in the Shadwan channel, lies Shaab Abu Nuhas

-This British built ship is one of the oldest wrecks in the Red Sea and is a favourite for many divers at Shaab Abu Nuhas.
+This British built ship is one of the oldest wrecks in the Red Sea and is a favorite for many divers at Shaab Abu Nuhas.
 It was a 90 meters long cargo steamship.
 The Carnatic hit the reef on 12 September 1869.
-His cargo consisted of gold, wine and cotton and the ship was on the way to India.
+His cargo consisted of gold, wine, and cotton, and the ship was on the way to India.
 The ship snapped in two and sank, parallel to the reef at a depth of 24 meters.
 The crew and passengers were able to escape on lifeboats to the Shadwan Island, from where they were rescued.
 A few months later the British were able to recover the gold.
 The Carnatic is still in good condition and offers fantastic picture opportunities.
 Soft coral is covering the entire wooden hull and you will find a great variety of marine life.
 This wreck is also suitable for all divers.

 The Chrisoula K is a 98 meters long Greek cargo ship and sunk in 1981 at Shaab Abu Nuhas.
 This ship was transporting tiles from Italy.
 It broke into 2 parts.
 The stern lies at a depth of 28 meters on a sandy bottom.
-The bow on the contrary lies in shallow waters at a depth of 4 meters.
+The bow, on the contrary, lies in shallow waters at a depth of 4 meters.
 Penetration inside the engine room is not easy but possible.
-For this you need to be an experienced wreck diver.
+For this, you need to be an experienced wreck diver.
 The rest of the wreck is suitable for all divers.

 This former 120 meters long cargo vessel sunk in December 1978 after hitting Shaab Abu Nuhas.
 The Kimon M was carrying lentils.
 Its stern lies at a depth of 32 meters.

 The sea conditions can be quite rough around Shaab Abu Nuhas with some very strong currents and a choppy surface.
 However, visibility is generally very good all year round.